-John Irving’s novel, The World According to Garp, is about a writer.
-As such, it contains and reflects the reality of writing for a living.
+How John Irving’s novel The World According to Garp touches on the dreams and realities of writing for a living.

 Garp’s driven to write because – he claims – it’s his way of winning a girl’s heart.
-But underneath that, Garp experiences the world very much as a writer.
-He tells stories to soothe himself, even when he’s supposedly telling his kids a bedtime story.
+But underneath that, Garp experiences the world as a writer.
+Like the way he tells stories to soothe himself, even when he’s supposedly telling his kids a bedtime story.

 Later, he pens one violent, vulgar novel as a way of exorcising the terrible things that happen to him and his family.
 Things happen, and writers write about it, and that really is all you need to do to call yourself a writer.